bdfinst/lula/README.md

 ## How does it work?

-Under the hood, Lula has two primary capabilities; Provider and Domains.
+Under the hood, Lula has two primary capabilities: Provider and Domains.

 - A Domain is an identifier for where to collect data to be validated
 - A Provider is the "engine" performing the validation using policy and the data collected.